 Once you determine your project and dollar goal, there are a few key steps to creating a successful crowdfunding campaign.
 Let’s walk through each of them.

 Your crowdfunding platform is an online service provider that will help with all the logistics for your campaign setup and management.
 In short – it’s the technology that allows you to make your campaign happen.
 To start with, you need to look for a platform that’s affordable, requires less time to get you set up, and provides all the essential features for accessibility, shareability, communication, and fundraising.

-Pro tip: learn more crowdfunding best practices with our blog post on this topic.
+Learn more crowdfunding best practices with our blog post on this topic.
 We’ll walk you through how to use your storytelling skills for a crowdfunding campaign.

 As the saying goes, “Ask and you shall receive.”
 Once your webpage is ready, go ahead and promote your crowdfunding project.

-You can promote your project by:
+You can promote your project in the following ways:

-If your donation platform doesn’t offer this, you can create a graphic listing your supporters to date.
+If your donation platform doesn’t offer this, you can create a graphic listing of your supporters to date.
 This can be an inconvenient solution, as it requires you to manually update your list often, in order to avoid irking recent donors.